 These days magazines that occupy a similar location/time independence, or ’zines that try to go beyond surface skimming, are in greater abundance.
 Maybe this is due to tensions between the digital and print publishing worlds, or maybe it’s a zeitgeist thing.
 But to survive in a media saturated world, printed magazines often choose to exist in a space which is like the savouring delight of the meal you’ve spent an afternoon concocting.
 Worn was, I suppose, like those – but also not quite.
 The content seemed less about presenting a very deliberate lifestyle, and more about opening a dialogue with our lives through varied sartorial matters.
 It’s this minor shift of framework that allows the words to go beyond the specifics of the Worn visual language.
 In reading issues, you can learn and think about fashion, and through this discover its dimensions for yourself.

 In the editor’s letter of the final issue, Serah-Marie talks about how she’s a maker.
 Breaking things down into easier, more digestible parts so as to understand better.
 It is this sentiment, that weaves into some of what I’m trying to do here, with this Citations series and indeed the whole fashion thing, whatever it may end up being.

 For 18-year-old self me in 2009, the pages of Worn showed me the depth and diversity in dressing and fostered a thirst to learn more about everything beyond that.
 Worn existed – and maybe still does – with a diverse heart, questioning mind and DIY soul.
 And that’s something worth citing.

-Citations is an ongoing series where I unravel different influences.
-In these posts, I trace the people, things and experiences that shape my thinking and form the base of a creative outlook.
+Citations is a series unravelling different influences that have shaped my thinking.
+I trace the people, things and experiences that form the basis of a creative outlook.
 View more of the Citations series.